nawabahmadreshi/documentation/pages/marketing-channels/facebook-ads-overview.md

 Branch links can be used together with Facebook ads, allowing you to track ad-driven installs on the Branch dashboard and deep link those new users directly to content the first time they open your app.

-The Facebook Ad platform has numerous campaign types which support differing combinations of ad formats.
-We've created this documentation to help break down how to Branch ad links can support each campaign and ad type combination.
-We'll update this page as needed if the campaign creation flow is updated, or new ad types are supported.
+Facebook's Ad Platform supports numerous campaign types and a shared set of advertisement formats.
+To navigate Facebook's Advertisement Platform we created a guide to help you find the right documentation.

-This documentation supports the following Facebook Campaign types:
+This documentation supports the following Facebook Ad Campaigns:

 Facebook Campaign Category | Campaign Type/Objective | Branch Documentation Link | Branch Ad Format
 --- | --- | --- | ---